eyaly/SauceAppiumSample/README.md

 > NOTE: Make sure you are in the folder `SauceAppiumSample` when you execute this command

-## Run tests on Sauce Labs iOS real devices in the New Sauce Labs UI
+## Run tests on Native App on Sauce Labs iOS real devices in the New Sauce Labs UI
 If you want to run the tests on Sauce Labs real devices in the **New Sauce Labs UI** then you can run the iOS test with

     // If using the US DC